vica781/Weather_Info_CLI/README.md

   - All ages

 - Psychographic:
-  - Movie fan
+  - Weather enthusiast
-  - Quiz fan
+  - Travel planner
-  - Problem solver
+  - Outdoor activity planner

-The application is supposed to enable the user to:
+  - Students

-- Play the Who Wants To Be A Millionaire
+The application is designed to enable users to:

-- Insert a player name
+- Access weather information for cities across the world.
-- Answer to a series of randomly selected questions from the database
+- Easily input a city and country name to get the weather details.
-- Experience a progressive difficulty level
+- Receive detailed weather information such as temperature, humidity, percipitation probability, wind speed, uv index, sunrise and sunset time.
-- Be aware of the points gained, threshold points and won points
+- Understand the weather details in a user-friendly format.
-- Know when answers wrongly and learn the correct answer
+- Navigate the application with ease and intuitiveness.
-- Enter the high score databes if there are some points won at the game end
+- Continuously update to get the latest weather information.
-- Restart the game if wanted with a new set of questions
+- See the historical searches.

-- Read the instructions about the game
+The Developer/Administrator receives:

-- See the high scores from the database
+- User's queried city and country

-The Developer/Administrator needs to receive: \* Player's Name
+- Feedback from users for continuous improvement and updates (optional) - this can be done through email or social media.

 #### Scope